-The firm has three nationally recognized doctors on staff, including two who are also lawyers.
+The firm has a team of nationally recognized doctors right on staff.
 This uniquely positions the firm to successfully handle failure to diagnose and treat lung cancer lawsuits on behalf of men and women in Philadelphia, throughout Pennsylvania and beyond.

 Lung cancer can be caused in many ways, including exposure to environmental toxins.
 Exposure could occur over long periods of time without the victim’s knowledge - at home, school or work.
 Even when an individual is aware of a hazardous situation at work, some employers fail to provide adequate protection, repeatedly exposing workers to carcinogens.